Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 -

 Check the current top 10 results.
 If these are all major brands with Domain Authority 70+, the keyword is likely too competitive.
 Look for keywords where local businesses, niche sites, or newer websites rank.
 Tools like SEMrush show a "keyword difficulty" score.
-Start with keywords under 30% difficulty and gradually build up to more competitive terms.
+Start with keywords below 30% difficulty and gradually build up to more competitive terms.

 -